iffyaiyan/airbnb-Seatle/README.md

 Followings are the key findings:

-* There is a general tendency that a hotel having more no of beds are charging more money
+* There is a general tendency that a hotel having more no of beds, bedrooms and bathrooms are charging more money
 * Most rooms are available in the month of December, March etc which mean less people are visiting Seattle during this time whereas a large no of reviews in the month of August, July and September indicates People are visiting Seattle during this time of the year.
 * Excluding "Other Neighbourhoods", most popular neighbourhoods are Downtown, Capital Hill and Central Area